Lacrymology/states/salt/ci/doc/index.rst

 ~~~~~~~~~~

 Most CI jobs are tests that are triggered trough various reasons such as a
-schedule or a git branch updated.
+schedule or a :doc:`/git/doc/index` branch updated.
 Those will create a new minion to execute the
 states of the tip of the branch at that exact moment.
 Multiple tests (minions) can run in parallels, all on their own VMs.